tahaelkhadir/Cossmose-tracker/README.md

-# Cosmose Tracker
+# Cossmose Tracker

-Cosmose Tracker is an advanced OSINT (Open Source Intelligence) and cybersecurity web application.
+Cossmose Tracker is an advanced OSINT (Open Source Intelligence) and cybersecurity web application.
 It leverages tools like Instagram profile analysis, WHOIS domain lookup, Google Dorks search, and EXIF metadata analysis to provide detailed insights and raise awareness about digital footprints and cybersecurity practices.